jmpowley/dvsg/README.md

 pip install -e .
 ```

-A conda environment with pinned dependencies that resolves known conflicts with `sdss-marvin` and `sdss-mangadap` is provided in `environment.yml`:
+A conda environment with pinned dependencies that resolves dependency conflicts with `sdss-marvin` and `sdss-mangadap` is provided in `environment.yml`:
 ```bash
 conda env create -f environment.yml
 ```